biopragmatics/bioregistry/docs/health.md

    positives (see below).

 **Why Does Resolution Fail?**

-There are several reasons why resolution of URI might fail:

 1. The website has been updated, and the URI format does not correspond to an existing endpoint anymore (solvable with additional curation)